Volunteers

 Fire Hydrant Map

-According to Trustee Cindy Falk, Rich proposed the idea in 2014 and garnered the support of the Village Streets Committee and the Board of Trustees.
+According to Trustee Cindy Falk, Rich McCaffery proposed the idea in 2014 and garnered the support of the Village Streets Committee and the Board of Trustees.
 The Cooperstown Fire Department has also supported the initiative, which has the potential of helping prevent property damage from fires.
-The Village thanks Rich for coordinating this volunteer project.
-Over the past two years, he had led the effort to create an updated digital map of all the hydrants and drains within the Village jurisdiction.
+The Village thanks Rich for initiating this volunteer project.